xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 Or they may be exported as environment variables AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID.

-Further down an example for a `locally-stored-xcube-datasets`_ will be given, as well as an example of a `on-the-fly-generation-of-xcube-datasets`_.
+Further down an example for a `locally stored xcube datasets`_ will be given, as well as an example of a `on-the-fly generation of xcube datasets`_.

 *Identifier* [mandatory]
 is a unique ID for each xcube dataset, it is ment for machine-to-machine interaction